topheman/webpack-babel-starter/README.md

 ###Build

+The `./build` directory is ignored by git, it will contain a `dist` directory which holds the distribution version of your website (the one that you will [ship once built](#deploy)).

-All the build tasks will create a built version of the project in the `./build` folder, cleaning it before making the build.
+All the build tasks will create a built version of the project in the `./build/dist` folder, cleaning it before making the build.

 * `npm run build`
 * `npm run build-prod` optimized / uglified version